axelpale/nudged/README.md

     > tr.getRotation()
     1.107148

-### nudged.version

-Contains the module version string identical to the version in *package.json*.

-    > nudged.version
-    '1.2.3'

 ### nudged.Transform(s, r, tx, ty)

 A constructor for a nonreflective similarity transformation.
 You usually do not need to call it directly because both `nudged.create(...)` and `nudged.estimate(...)` create and return instances for you.
 Nevertheless, if you need to create one: